netsec-ethz/lightning-filter/docs/deployment/Deployment_SCION.md

 If only one end host device exists, the LightningFilter can act as the gateway for the end host device.

 Incoming and outgoing traffic is differentiated by checking if the destination host address corresponds to the end host address.
-Packet modifiers must be configured, so incoming traffic is forwarded to the end host and outgoing traffic is forwarded to the border router.
+Packet modifiers must be configured, so incoming traffic is forwarded to the end host, and outgoing traffic is forwarded to the border router.